Ndola: Limestone

-Cultural Interactions
+Cultural interactions

 The four processing plants (the cement plants, the lime plant and Bwana Mkubwa) have mining rights on land located very close to the traditional Chiefdom of Chiwala.
 Chief Chiwala is therefore a significant interested party to Ndola industry and economics.

-Electrical Engineering
+Electrical engineering

 Egyptian company Elsewedy Electric joined a consortium of local companies led by ZESCO Ltd (Zambia's electricity supply authority), and established a transformer manufacturing plant and an electrical meter manufacturing plant in Zambia in 2008.
 Both these facilities are located about 5 km south of Ndola city centre.

 Transport

 The city is served by the operating sections of the Cape to Cairo Railway.
 The railway operator Zambia Railways maintains a railway station in Ndola, with passenger and freight services to the city of Kitwe to the north-west and the cities of Kabwe, Lusaka and Livingstone to the south.
-Freight rail lines (Cape to Cairo Railway) run to other Copperbelt towns and from Ndola to Lubumbashi in DR Congo via Sakania.
+Freight rail lines run to other Copperbelt towns and from Ndola to Lubumbashi in DR Congo via Sakania.

-Ndola is on the T3 Road, which connects to Kitwe in the north-west (as a dual carriageway) and to Kapiri Mposhi and Lusaka in the south.
-The M4 Road connects Ndola to Mufulira (and the Congo Pedicle) in the north.
+Ndola is on the T3 road, which connects to Kitwe in the north-west (as a dual carriageway) and to Kapiri Mposhi and Lusaka in the south.
+The M4 road connects Ndola to Mufulira (and the Congo Pedicle) in the north.

-Simon Mwansa Kapwepwe International Airport, currently located 15 km west of the city centre (adjacent to the Dag Hammarskjöld Crash Site Memorial), has scheduled domestic services to Lusaka and international service to Addis Ababa, Johannesburg and Nairobi.
+Simon Mwansa Kapwepwe International Airport, currently located 15 km west of the city centre (adjacent to the Dag Hammarskjöld Crash Site Memorial), has scheduled domestic services to Lusaka and Mansa and international services to Addis Ababa, Dar es Salaam, Maun, Johannesburg and Nairobi.
 It is one of the country's four international airports, others being Livingstone, Lusaka and Mfuwe.

-The oil pipeline from Dar es Salaam terminates at the Indeni Oil Refinery in the town.
+The Tazama Pipeline from Dar es Salaam terminates at the Indeni Petroleum Refinery in the town.

-These factors make Ndola the distribution centre of the Copperbelt and northern Zambia.